Travel Vaccines and Advice for Western Sahara

 What Is the Climate Like in Western Sahara?

-How Safe is Western Sahara?
+How Safe Is Western Sahara?

 There is currently a cease-fire between the Moroccan government and the POLISARIO Front.
 The majority of safety concerns are related to un-exploded landmines from the conflict.